avii1253/Notification-Service/README.md

 ### 1. POST   /notifications

 > Queue a new notification to be processed.

+> POST request on this URL.

+    localhost:8080/notifications/

   >  Request Body:

     {